spaceacc/spaceacc.github.io/README.md

-# Space/ACC
+# Space/ACC 🚀

-[Space/ACC](https://spaceacc.com) is an open-source website dedicated to space projects, events, and education.
-This repository serves as the codebase for the website.
+[Space/ACC](https://spaceacc.com) 🚀 is an open-source website dedicated to space projects, events, and self-education.
+This repository serves as the codebase for the public website.
 Please contribute by forking the repo and making changes to the markdown files.

 ## Contribution Guidelines
 Space/ACC welcomes contributions through GitHub Pull Requests.
 Please ensure that your pull request follows these guidelines:

-- The addition is related to space exploration, commercial space, DIY space, astronomy projects, amateur radio, space science, cosmology, or related fields.
+- The addition is related to space exploration, commercial space, DIY space, astronomy projects, amateur radio, amateur rocketry, DIY satellites, CubeSats, ground stations, space science, cosmology, or related fields.
 - Check that your link or resources aren't already on the site or suggested in an outstanding or closed pull request.
 - Make an individual pull request for each suggestion.
 - Additions should be in alphabetical order within the relevant category.